 How did customers react to the migration proposal

 As some shops were already 3-4 years old, the customers who wanted to stay in a leading position with their shops needed to go into the renovation.
-We explained to the customers that we are using a new platform which has a lot of benefits for them and that we will build their new site on this new technology.
+We explained to the customers that we would use the nopCommerce platform which has a lot of benefits for them.
 When we presented the customers the pricing model and they got the information that the ASPDNSF license needs to be refreshed, they were all for migration.

 Migration from AspDotNetStorefront to NopCommerce: how the process goes